-Profit before income tax for the year ended 31 March 2022 amounted to approximately HK\$14.0 million, representing a decrease of approximately 11% as compared with the profit before income tax of approximately HK\$15.6 million for the year ended 31 March 2021.
-Such decrease was primarily due to decrease in other income by approximately HK\$2.0 million and increase in some of the expenses by approximately HK\$7.6 million in total, including but not limited to increase in internet service cost of approximately HK\$0.4 million, employee benefit expenses of approximately HK\$0.3 million and other expenses of approximately HK\$0.9 million.
-It was partially offset by increase in revenue by approximately HK\$7.3 million and decrease in some of the expenses by approximately HK\$0.6 million in total, including but not limited to decrease in depreciation of property and equipment of approximately HK\$0.2 million, amortisation of intangible assets of approximately HK\$0.3 million and finance costs of approximately HK\$0.1 million.
-If the Change in FV of FATPL (included in other income) was excluded, the profit before income tax of the Company would decrease by approximately 9% from approximately HK\$15.2 million for the year ended 31 March 2021 to approximately HK\$13.9 million for the year ended 31 March 2022.
+Profit before income tax for the year ended 31 March 2023 amounted to approximately HK\$6.9 million, representing a significant decrease of approximately 50% as compared with the profit before income tax of approximately HK\$14.0 million for the year ended 31 March 2022.
+Such decrease was primarily due to increase in certain expense items by approximately HK\$11.5 million in total, include but not limited to increase in employee benefit expenses of approximately HK\$2.9 million, increase in amortisation of intangible assets of approximately HK\$1.4 million, impairment losses of financial and contract assets of approximately HK\$4.6 million and increase in other expenses of approximately HK\$1.7 million.
+It was partially offset by increase in revenue and other net income of approximately HK\$4.0 million in total and decrease in depreciation of property and equipment of approximately HK\$0.5 million.